 The generic name "Phedimus" derives either from the Greek word "phaidimos," meaning "shining," and perhaps refers to the leaves of some species, or relates to Phedimus, the Archbishop of Amasea and Metropolitan of Pontus.

 Growing Conditions for Phedimus

-Phedimus will thrive in conditions that many other plants thrive in but will do just as well in less hospitable areas.
-These succulents have a slow to moderate growth rate, making them a popular choice for growing as a groundcover.
+Phedimus will thrive in conditions many other plants thrive in but will do just as well in less hospitable areas.
+These succulents have a slow to moderate growth rate, making them popular for growing as a groundcover.
 They also grow well in containers.

-These light-loving plants will tolerate partial shade, but they prefer full sun and grow best in warmer environments.
-Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight a day.
+These light-loving plants will tolerate partial shade but prefer full sun and grow best in warmer environments.
+Plant Phedimus in an area of your garden that gets at least 6 hours of sunlight daily.

 General Care for Phedimus

 Phedimus are easy to care for but require a little grooming now and then to keep them from growing too wildly.

 Overwatering and overfertilizing can hurt the Phedimus far worse than not watering or fertilizing.

 How to Propagate Phedimus

 Sow seeds in spring in well-drained soil in a sunny position.
 Do not allow the soil to dry out.
-Prick out the seedlings into individual pots when they are large enough to handle.
+Prick the seedlings into individual pots when they are large enough to handle.

 Phedimus is also easily propagated from cuttings.
 Take a cutting from a healthy plant and remove the lower leaves.
 Allow cuttings to dry out before they can be planted in well-drained soil.

 Pests and Diseases of Phedimus